codehaus/mapbuilder/sandbox/cameron/gml3/README.txt

 Mapbuilder, Open Source, GML Viewer
 ===================================
-Last updated: 7 November 2006.
+Last updated: 17 November 2006.

 About
 =====
-This draft Mapbuilder release provides rendering of GML3 inside a web browser.
+This Mapbuilder release provides rendering of GML3 inside a web browser.
-This demonstrates that a dataset the size of MSD3 can be rendered in Mozilla based browsers using Scalable Vector Graphics (SVG).
+Vector rendering in is provided using SVG in Firefox and VML in Internet Explorer.
-The MSD3 dataset can be rendered in Internet Explorer using VML, however performance is a major issue.
-The full MSD3 dataset takes ~10mins to render.
+Datasets the size of the MSD3 dataset can be rendered, however performance is an issue.
-Optimization is being investigated for the next phase.

 How to execute
 ==============
+Download the latest release from: https://portal.opengeospatial.org/wiki/twiki/bin/view/OWS4/GMLViewer

-Uncompress mapbuilder-ows4-draft1 into a directory.
+Uncompress into a directory.
-In a gecko based web browser (eg Firefox or Mozilla) open file:///..../demo/gml3/index.html
+In Firefox or Internet explorer, open the index file at: file:///..../demo/gml3/index.html

 The full MSD3 dataset is viewable from: file:///..../demo/gml3/indexAll.html

-Note, drawing the full dataset in Firefox takes around 40 seconds.
+Note, drawing the full dataset in Firefox takes around 60 secs, and minutes in Internet Explorer.
-In IE, it takes around 10 minutes.

 Limitations
 ===========
-This release is the halfway point for the project and hence is still missing functionality.

-In particular:
-* SVG rendering in firefox/mozilla has been implemented so far and has reasonable performance.
+Limitations with current client:
-VML rendering in Internet Explorer is still very slow and takes ~ 10 mins to render the entire MSD3 dataset.
+* Rendering in Internet Explorer is still very slow when showing the full MSD3 dataset.

-* Optimization has not been investigated yet.
+* Further optimization is still to be investigated.

 * A WMS layer has not been integrated yet as the standard WMS servers we have used in the past don't support the MSD3 SRS.